eherve/mongoose-datatable/README.md

 ### Options

-Configuration is not mandatory, the default options contains only the String column handler, a like match is performed.
-For other types, an unknown type message is displayed on the console (see verbose option).
+Configuration is not mandatory, the default options contains only the default handlers, for other types, an unknown type message is displayed on the console (see verbose option).

 #### Debug